DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

 The chessboard calibration template includes five flowcharts: :ref:`Manual`, :ref:`Calibration`, :ref:`Auto`, :ref:`Eye-to-hand`, and :ref:`Eye-in-hand`.
 Each flowchart serves a unique and critical purpose within the template.

-The operator must specify the number of poses to be used in the calibration.
+You_ must specify the number of poses to be used in the calibration.

 .. image:: circle-calibration-image/2Number_of_poses.png
     :width: 100%
     :align: center
 |

-Then the operator needs to choose the calibration type depending on the application requirement.
+Then you need to choose the calibration type depending on the application requirement.
 By default, the variable will be set to 1 as calibration.

 .. image:: circle-calibration-image/3Cali_type.png
     :width: 100%
     :align: center
 |

-The operator needs to choose the approach for result validation, either using the pen on board, or gripper on TCP.
+You_ needs to choose the approach for result validation, either using the pen on board, or gripper on TCP.

 .. image:: circle-calibration-image/4Validation_type.png
     :width: 100%